escoz/MonoMobile.Forms/README.markdown

 the amount of boilerplate code necessary to display simple forms of data, letting you focusing on actual business logic.

+If you would like to see an application that uses this library in action, download the app GitHubby from the AppStore.
+The entire application is written using this library plus a very small portion of C# code.
+I also develop a few other apps using this library, like [Quicklytics](http://itunes.apple.com/us/app/quicklytics-google-analytics/id354890919?mt=8)

+I hope you enjoy this project.

+Eduardo Scoz

-a LOT more documentation will come.
+OBS: a LOT more documentation will come.